-Koh Samui the surrounding Islands and Phuket's economy relies 90 percent on tourism, the lockdown and ensuing Emergency Decree has left many businesses permanently closed and thousands of workers stranded and without a job.
+Koh Samui the surrounding Island's and Phuket's economy relies ninety percent on tourism, the pandemic has forced many businesses to close, leaving thousands without a job.

 Koh Samui, a small Island in the Gulf of Thailand, has been shut down now for almost 10 weeks.
 Measures that were put in place to curb the spread of COVID-19 included suspending the passenger ferry service and closing the airport to passanger flights.